Africa West Airlines

 Africa West was a cargo airline based in Lomé, Togo.
-The company was founded in 1997 and mainly operated in West Africa and Central Africa.
+The company was founded in 1997, ceased operations on Dec.
+30, 2013, and mainly operated in West Africa and Central Africa.

 History

 Africa West was an integrated transportation company, operated exclusively for freight forwarders, specialized on the transportation of outsize shipments.
-The cargo airline used a fleet of 1 Boeing 757 (leased to Icelandair), 1 DC-9 and covered over 21 destinations.
+The cargo airline used a fleet of 1 Boeing 757 (leased to Icelandair), 1 DC-9, an AN-12 and covered over 21 destinations.